 On the back of your gecko’s hind legs, you might notice tiny spur-like protrusions.
-These are called cloacal spurs, which are on both genders.
-If you set male and female side by side, you can see that the males have much larger cloacal spurs than their female counterparts.
+These are called cloacal spurs, which are on both sexes.
+If you set a male and female side by side, you can see that the males have much larger cloacal spurs than their female counterparts.

 Similar to preanal pores, male geckos also sport what is called femoral pores.
 Instead of being on the underbelly, these pores are arranged in a line down the thighs.
 If you don’t notice anything, you might have a little lady.

 But be very careful when relying on these physical traits.
 The other methods that we discussed are much more efficient ways to tell.
 Males can carry female attributes and vice versa.

 There are possibilities that you might not know exactly how old your gecko is when you purchase them.
 Because of that, you might be looking too early and won’t be able to spot the differences right away.